Tree crown measurement: Straight line length from beneath

 The length of a limb can be measured with a laser rangefinder and clinometer if both end points of the limb are visible from a point beneath the end of the limb.
 The vertical distance is measured to the end of the limb directly over the measuring point at an angle of 90 degrees.
 The inclination and distance to the other end of the limb where it emerges from the trunk are then measured.
 The straight line length of the limb from trunk to tip can then be calculated using the Law of Cosines.

 For long limbs with changing curvature determining the limb length into smaller segments with each segment measured independently will almost always be required if acceptable accuracy is to be achieved.
 The length can be calculated based on a bivariate curvilinear regression model using multiple measurement points.
 This holds promise provided a regression program is used that allows for both bivariate linear and nonlinear regression.
 A good statistical package that provides this capability is Minitab, which supports second and third degree equations.
-Regression models for parabolas and exponential curve forms have been developed by NTS in Excel spreadsheet format for the benefit of measurers who don’t use statistical software.
+Regression models for parabolas and exponential curve forms have been developed by NTS in Excel spreadsheet format for the benefit of measurers who do not use statistical software.
 Of particular interest is the parabolic curve.
 A spreadsheet application of this for parabolic curves has been developed by NTS.
 The spreadsheet fits a parabola to 4 or more points (up to 10 allowed) using the least squares method and then calculates the limb length (s) using Simpson's Rule to evaluate the definite integral.

 Limb Length via External Reference Position.
 Ground-based measurements can be used to measure the limb length and diameters of branch sections remotely through the use of a monocular w/reticle or photographic analysis.
 The length of a segment can be determined by measuring the position of the end points of the branch in 3-dimensional space from an external reference position.
 The length is then calculated by applying the Pythagorean theorem.
 The following diagram illustrates the process.

 From the external reference position O, the direct distance to L1 is measured to P1 along with the vertical angle V1 and azimuth A1.
 The coordinates x1, y1, and z1 are then computed.
 The same process is followed for P2.

 This sequence is carried out as follows: